How long will it take me to enroll in a health plan?

 The fourth open enrollment period (OEP) began during President Obama’s final months in office, but President Trump was inaugurated when there were still several days remaining in open enrollment.
 His first executive order, signed just hours after taking office, instructed federal agencies to be as lenient as possible in enforcing the ACA’s penalties and taxes.
 And the Trump Administration opted to cut advertising and outreach for HealthCare.gov in the final week of open enrollment.

 These actions resulted in lower total enrollment in HealthCare.gov for 2017, compared with 2016.
-And enrollment dropped again in 2018, after the Trump Administration shortened open enrollment and simultaneously reduced marketing funding for HealthCare.gov, reduced Navigator funding, and ended contracts for enrollment assistance centers in 18 cities (but effectuated enrollment ended up being slightly higher in 2018, although, as Charles Gaba explains, it’s not an apples-to-apples comparison).
+Enrollment dropped again in 2018, after the Trump Administration shortened open enrollment and simultaneously reduced marketing funding for HealthCare.gov, reduced Navigator funding, and ended contracts for enrollment assistance centers in 18 cities (but effectuated enrollment ended up being slightly higher in 2018, although, as Charles Gaba explains, it’s not an apples-to-apples comparison).
+Enrollment dropped again in 2019, following more funding reductions for HealthCare.gov, the elimination of the individual mandate penalty (effective January 2019) and the Trump Administration’s decision to expand access to short-term health plans and association health plans.

 Regardless of enrollment numbers, the fact remains that the enrollment process has become easier and smoother than ever.
 The ACA itself faces other challenges from the Trump Administration, Congressional Republicans, and in some cases, attorneys general who represent red states.
 But glitchy exchange websites are no longer making headlines, and that’s been the case for a few years now.
 People are able to sign up with relative ease, as long as they’re able to find a plan that fits their needs and budget.